Launching global rehabilitation platform – a journey into Internet of Medical Things (IoMT)

 Selecting a Design and Development Supplier

 Our Client was looking for a company that would fully take responsibility for leading, developing, as well as supporting CE marking of the Software as a Medical Device (SaMD) product(s) to support their digital strategy.
 The supplier was supposed to lead the Software Development Life Cycle (SDLC) activities and triggering, if needed, Product Life Cycle (PLC) activities.
 Finally they would closely collaborate on integration with a South Korean hardware vendor that develops the Stimulation medical device.

 From a regulatory/technical perspective, our Client was looking for a supplier with practical experience in developing Internet of Medical Things (IoMT) solutions on the design service, engineering, and also regulatory levels.
-The supplier was expected to operate under a certified Quality Management System (QMS) compliant with ISO13485:2016, ISO14971:2019, and IEC62304:2004 standards, and aligned at least with MDD, MDR and 21 CFR 820 regulations.
+They expected the supplier to operate under a certified Quality Management System (QMS) compliant with ISO13485:2016, ISO14971:2019, and IEC62304:2004 standards, and aligned at least with MDD, MDR and 21 CFR 820 regulations.
 Furthermore they would define and implement non-functional requirements derived from global security/privacy regulations and standards (such as HIPAA, GDPR, CCPA, or ISO27001:2019) in the SaMD device.

 Moreover, the supplier would need to be an expert in the technologies needed to develop the solution: Amazon Web Services (AWS) for developing the cloud backend and web portal; and native mobile applications for both iOS and Android platforms.
 They were expected to come up with a technology stack that would fit the bill from the medical regulations perspective.
 Additionally, they would have to secure flexibility and maintainability over the 10 years+ of predicted SaMD product life span.
 The Client planned to launch the service to a global market from day one.
 Consequently, the solution architecture needed to be applicable globally, with practically unlimited growth capabilities.

 Pro4People was selected as a design and development partner thanks to our leading Quality Management System, medical device projects track record and experience.

 Product and Project Teams Collaboration